 Admission to the Stark Neurosciences Research Institute graduate program is processed through a common open enrollment / gateway system called the Indiana BioMedical Gateway (IBMG) Program at IU School of Medicine.
 The IBMG provides a shared first-year experience for all School of Medicine biomedical science pre-doctoral (PhD program) students.

-The open-enrollment curriculum enhances the community of graduate students by offering a shared collaborative culture, a vital component of today’s inter-disciplinary nature of biomedical science research.
+Applications from individuals living outside the U.S. are considered for video interviews.
 International students are encouraged to apply.
 IU School of Medicine has a robust community of students from many different countries and provides a supportive training environment with a wide array of support services.

 Application fee totals $60 – $65 and is non-refundable.